Prescott, Cowboys back on track with 43-3 rout of Falcons | Times Leader

 Prescott also threw for two TDs, Ezekiel Elliott scored twice and Nahshon Wright recovered a blocked punt in the end zone a week after touching one kept Dallas from getting the ball as the Cowboys rolled to a 43-3 win.

-“Last week just wasn’t us,” said Prescott, who ran through linebacker Mykal Walker at the goal line on his 4-yard TD even though he already had the first down.
+“Last week just wasn’t us,” said Prescott, who on his 4-yard TD even though he already had the first down.
 “Everybody in our locker room knows that.
 It left a bad taste in our mouth.
 I think it’s a taste we needed in a sense to understand how tough this game is.”

 Plenty of things that went wrong for the Cowboys in last week’s blowout loss to Denver that ended a six-game winning streak went right to help the NFC East leaders get back on track.